mbellemo/-Decentralized-Supply-Chain-App/README.md

 ![class diagram](images/uml_class_diagram.png)

+## Libraries
+On top of the necessary libraries, dotenv has been used to ensure env variable can be used locally without exposing secrets.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.